Origins of Outsourcing

 Long-Term vs Short-Term

-Another major consideration is for making Outsourcing decisions are related to the longevity of the project or process needed.
+Longevity of a project is another factor to consider when making an Outsourcing decision.
 For instance, if a short-term computer networking project requires intensive work from a large team over the course of 18 months, Outsourcing is the obvious solution.
 If a company seeks a permanent CRM center, the costs to manage this service in-house vs Outsourcing must be carefully weighed.